richiehubbardau/AttendanceLogger/README.md

 R3	Provide full attribution to referenced sources (where applicable).

-R4	Provide a link to your source control repository Design a Software Development Plan for a terminal application.
-The following requirements provide details of what needs to be included in this plan,

 R7	Develop an outline of the user interaction and experience for the application.

 Your outline must include: